liuhailong2022/practice-javascript/README.md

-# Practicing JavaScript
+# Practicing Javascript
-Part of my daily practice for learning JavaScript
+Part of my daily practice for learning Javascript